DSD-ESDC-EDSC/dynamic-org-chart/README.md

 ![Pan and Zoom](gif/pan-and-zoom.gif)

 ### Search Employees
 Users can find employees with a free text search.
-Thanks to Elasticsearch, DOC is robust to many types of typos, spelling mistakes, as wellas variations of name formatting.
+Thanks to Elasticsearch, DOC is robust to many types of typos, spelling mistakes, as well as variations of name formatting.
 The GIF below illustrates the earlier mentioned example of a search for "__jean moulec__" correctly returning a result for "__Jean Le Moullec__", even though the search term contains several spelling mistakes.

 ![Search Employees #1](gif/name-search-1.gif)

-### Search Business Units (UNDER DEVELOPMENT)
+### Search Business Units
 This functionality is implemented in the back-end but not yet in the front-end.
 Once complete it will funciton in the same way as one searches for employees but for business units.

 ### See Who Works in a Given Business Unit
 It is possible to search with DOC in the opposite direction to what is mentioned above.
 Given a business unit, the user can see all of the people who work in that unit.
 Use cases for this include, for example, wanting to know who else works on an employee's team or wanting to find the manager of an employee.
 The GIF below illustrates, again using a member of the DOC development team, a search for "__brown, collin__" and correctly identifies his team members when clicking the "__See the team__" button.
 ![Search Employees #4](gif/name-search-4.gif)

 # Technical Details
-The next sections details the architecture, tech stack, and data used in DOC.
+The next sections details the architecture, tech stack (open source software), and open data used in DOC.

 ## High-level Architecture
-This repository links together several repositories that are all part of the same project.
+This repository links together several repositories that form that DOC Open Project.
 The related repositories can be found below:

 - [User Interface (React and d3)](https://github.com/DSD-ESDC-EDSC/dynamic-org-chart-ui)
 - [Back-end API (Flask) for data on employees and organizations](https://github.com/DSD-ESDC-EDSC/dynamic-org-chart-api)